ItsWendell/google-assistant-desktop-client/README.md

 * Only manual text input works for now, I need to fix the voice input for the new library.
 * Fix Spotify Controls
 * Look into 'Device Actions' for general custom commands
+* Update README to include other packages used
+* Update configuration notes

 ## Configuration
 There's a couple of things that need to be done in order to run this application properly.